 J’s Burger is a cafe-restaurant hybrid that is unknown to most expats in Korea.
 The menu is mostly composed of coffee and burgers.
 Don’t be fooled by the cafe vibe though, the burgers here are tall and the toppings are stacked on like bricks.

-The “Bacon Avocado” is the perfect in terms of both taste and texture.
+The “Bacon Avocado” is perfect in terms of both taste and texture.
 It’s comprised of sesame buns, freshly crushed avocados, bacon, American cheese, tomato, and lettuce.
 The patties are grilled fresh right after you order, but the longer cooking time is worth the hot and juicy texture of the burger.
 The French fries here are essentially large potato wedges, which you can place inside your burger.

 Since it also operates as a cafe, J’s Burger is a good place to enjoy a quiet meal.
 Customers here regularly drink a cup of coffee while they wait for their burgers.